 For example, if you provide support and you need to coordinate with other people but there is an outage, downtime, or something else going on, of course, it is easy to just knock on the next door and get into a room together in only five seconds and figure out what the problem is.
 Then, get it solved.

-It really adds up the more people needed to be looped in to solve a critical issue or an urgent matter.
-The same goes with discussing new requirements, new campaigns, new partnerships, new press releases, or something else that happens immediately.
+It adds up the more people needed to be looped in to solve a critical issue or an urgent matter.
+The same goes for discussing new requirements, campaigns, partnerships, press releases, or something else that happens immediately.

 If you are not located in the same location, Zoom is still okay but it does not bring about the same perks that a face-to-face meeting provides.

 In some cases, discussing something via text, whether email or instant messaging (IM), may cause people to intercept information incorrectly.